-administers and makes recommendations on the Company's incentive compensation and equity-based remuneration plans;

-- reviews the remuneration of directors; - reviews the remuneration framework for the Company; and - makes recommendations to the Board on the Company's recruitment, retention and termination policies and procedures for senior management.
+- administers and makes recommendations on the Company's incentive compensation and equity-based remuneration plans; - reviews the remuneration of directors; - reviews the remuneration framework for the Company; and - makes recommendations to the Board on the Company's recruitment, retention and termination policies and procedures for senior management.

-The current members of the Remuneration Committee are David Harrison (Chairman), Brian Anderson, Russell Chenu, Michael Hammes and Alison Littley, the majority of whom are independent non-executive directors.
+The current members of the Remuneration Committee are David Harrison (Chairman of the Remuneration Committee), Brian Anderson, Russell Chenu, Michael Hammes and Alison Littley, the majority of whom are independent non-executive directors.

-A more complete description of these and other Remuneration Committee functions is contained in the Remuneration Committee's Charter, a copy of which is available in the Corporate Governance section of the Company investor relations website (www.ir.jameshardie.com.au), and in "Section 1 - Remuneration" of this Annual Report.
-In addition, a full discussion of the Company's remuneration philosophy, policies, plans and procedures during fiscal year 2015 will be disclosed in a Remuneration Report which will be made available to shareholders in connection with the 2015 AGM.
+A more complete description of these and other Remuneration Committee functions is contained in the Remuneration Committee's Charter, a copy of which is available in the Corporate Governance section of the Company's investor relations website (www.ir.jameshardie.com.au), and in "Section 1 - Remuneration" of this Annual Report.
+In addition, details of the Company's remuneration philosophy, policies, plans and procedures during fiscal year 2017 will be disclosed in our separate remuneration report which will be made available to our shareholders in connection with the 2017 AGM.